-Criteria K Grade 3 Whole Grade Promotion Mid-Year Promotion Subject Matter Acceleration Virtual Instruction Higher Grade- Level Subjects Advanced Work Class Deadlines for Parental and Teacher initiated Requests Request must be submitted in writing by May 1 of the current school year using the Request for Acceleration form (Appendix B) Request must be submitted in writing prior to the end of the first nine weeks of the current school year using the Request for Acceleration form (Appendix B) Current Teacher recommendation in writing by May 1 Assessment Results K-2 Grades K-2 95% mastery in math on school b course assessme and next consec based end of nts for current and Grades K-2 95% mastery in reading or math on school based end of course assessments for current Grades K-2 90% mastery in reading or math on school based end of course assessments for current grade.
-Assessment Results 3-5 the Florida Stan Assessment (FS Highest level of proficiency on he Florida StandardsHighest level of proficiency on the Florida StandardsAssessment (FSA)Assessment (FSA)erformance in reading andperformance in reading or Grades 3-5 Florida Standards Assessment (FSA) performance in reading or math Grades Grades K-1 Above Level in both ELA and Math and Performance Grades of 4 in subject areas requesting acceleration.
-Grade 2-5 Above Level in both ELA and Math Academic grades A's in subject/areas requesting acceleration (A's and B's will be considered for whole grade and mid-year promotion.
-Attendance No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
-Teacher Recommendation A written recommendation from the student's current grade level teachers for promotion requested School Counselor Recommendation Principal A written recommendation from the student's current school counselor for promotion requested Approval In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
-District Approval If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.
-A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade unless he/she meets the age requirement for entry into first grade.
-(6 years old on or before September 1 of the
+K Grade 3 Grade Promotion Promotion Acceleration Subjects Grade 3 Grade Promotion Promotion Acceleration Subjects lvanced rk Class Deadlines for Parental and Teacher initiated RequestsRequest must be submitted in writing by May 1 of the current school year using the form (Appendix B)Request must be submitted in writing prior to the end of the first nine weeks of the current school year using the Request for Acceleration (Appendix B)Current Te recommend writing by dation in Results K-2 math on school based end of course assessments for current math on school based end of course assessments for current based end of course asse ry in reading h on school Assessment Results 3-5 Highest level of proficiency on the Florida Standards Grades 3-5 Highest level of proficiency on the Florida Standards Assessment andards nt (FSA) ce in reading Grades K-1 Above Level in both ELA and Math and performance grades of 4 in subject areas requesting acceleration.
+Grade 2-5 Above Level in both ELA and Math academic grades A's in subject/areas requesting acceleration (A's and B's will be considered for whole grade and mid-year promotion). period of 90 calendar days.
+No more than 5 absences in a period of 30 days or no more than 10 absences in a period of 90 calendar days.
+Teacher A written recommendation from the student's current grade level teacher(s) Recommendation for promotion requested.
+A written recommendation from the student's current grade level teacher(s) School Counselor Recommendation A written recommendation from the student's current school counselor for promotion requested.
+A written recommendation from the student's current school counselor for Principal In accordance with state statute 1012.28 (5) F.S the principal of the school is final authority in the placement of students in programs or classes.
+In accordance with state statute 1012.28 (5) F.S the principal of the school is the final authority in the placement of students in programs or classes.
+District Approval If promotion involves a change in schools, the executive directors and princi of both schools must be involved in the decision process.
+A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade.
+If promotion involves a change in schools, the executive directors and principals of both schools must be involved in the decision process.

 \ A Kindergarten student may not be considered for whole grade or mid-year promotion to first grade unless he/she meets the age requirement for entry into first grade.
-(6 years old on or before September 1 of the current school year)
+(6 years old on or before September 1 of the current school year).